This post may contain affiliate links. Please read myย privacy policy.

 Pork Stock

-- Put the chicken pieces, pork ribs, ginger, spring onions, garlic, white peppercorns and 2 L /70fl oz./8 cups water in a large saucepan and bring to the boil.
-Reduce the heat to low and simmer for 2–3 hours, skimming off any scum from the surface as required.
+- Put the chicken pieces, pork ribs, ginger, spring onions, garlic, white peppercorns, and 2 L (70 fl oz / 8 cups) of water in a large saucepan and bring to a boil.
+Reduce the heat to low and simmer for 2–3 hours, skimming off any scum from the surface as needed.

 - Remove the pan from the heat and discard all the solid ingredients.
-Cool the stock, then strain over a bowl lined with muslin.
-Pork stock can be frozen for up to 1 month.
+Allow the stock to cool, then strain it into a bowl lined with muslin.
+The pork stock can be frozen for up to 1 month.

 Phnom Penh Noodle Soup

-- Pour the pork stock into a saucepan and bring to the boil over a high heat.
-Reduce the heat to low and simmer.
-Meanwhile, dry-fry the whole onion in a frying pan over a medium-high heat until the outer layer is slightly charred all round.
+- Pour the pork stock into a saucepan and bring to a boil over high heat.
+Reduce the heat to low and let it simmer.
+Meanwhile, dry-fry the whole onion in a frying pan over medium-high heat until the outer layer is slightly charred all around.
 Add the charred onion to the simmering stock.
-Put the coriander seeds, cloves and Sichuan peppercorns in a spice bag or secure in a piece of muslin and add into the stock.
+Place the coriander seeds, cloves, and Sichuan peppercorns in a spice bag or secure them in a piece of muslin, then add it to the stock.
 Continue to simmer, covered, for 45 minutes.

 - Put the pork mince in a bowl and season with salt and pepper.
-Tip into a food processor and blend to a smooth paste.
-Put the pork back into the bowl, add the spring onion and mix until well combined.
-Using a teaspoon or melon baller, scoop up the paste and shape into chestnut-sized balls and arrange on a plate – they don’t need to be perfectly round.
-Repeat until all the pork paste is used.
-Cover with cling film and leave to one side.
+Transfer it to a food processor and blend until smooth.
+Return the pork to the bowl, add the spring onion, and mix until well combined.
+Using a teaspoon or melon baller, scoop up the mixture and shape it into balls the size of chestnuts, arranging them on a plate—perfectly round shapes are not necessary.
+Repeat until all the pork mixture is used.
+Cover with cling film and set aside.

-- Heat the oil in a large frying pan over a medium-high heat.
-Add the prawns and stir-fry for 3–4 minutes until they turn pink and are cooked through.
-Transfer to a plate and leave to one side.
+- Heat the oil in a large frying pan over medium-high heat.
+Add the prawns and stir-fry for 3–4 minutes, or until they turn pink and are cooked through.
+Transfer them to a plate and set aside.

-- Bring the stock back to the boil, then add the pork balls and cook for 4–5 minutes until they are cooked through and float to the surface.
-Divide the pork balls into the bowls of noodles and add the cooked prawns.
+- Bring the stock back to a boil, then add the pork balls and cook for 4–5 minutes, or until they are cooked through and float to the surface.
+Divide the pork balls among the bowls of noodles and add the cooked prawns.

-- Add the fish sauce, a generous pinch of salt and the sugar to the pork stock and bring to a vigorous boil.
-Ladle the stock into the bowls, then sprinkle over the coriander and fried shallots.
-Serve immediately with the lime wedges and extra bean sprouts on the side.
+- Add the fish sauce, a generous pinch of salt, and the sugar to the pork stock, then bring it to a vigorous boil.
+Ladle the stock into the bowls, then sprinkle with coriander and fried shallots.
+Serve immediately with lime wedges and extra bean sprouts on the side.

 Nutrition